aKuhTV/PB-SubscriberLevels/README.md

 --------------

 ## 💾 INSTALLATION and UPDATING

+- Make sure you have the Phantombot Nightly build from 4.
+February 2019 or a later version pf Phantombot!
 - Download latest release from the "Releases" section: https://github.com/aKuhTV/PB-SubscriberLevels/releases
 - Place the *SubscriberLevels_0.x.js* inside *[Your Phantombot Folder]\scripts\custom*.
 If that folder doesn't exist, create it.
 - Place the *custom-SubscriberLevels_0.x.js* inside *[Your Phantombot Folder]\scripts\lang\english (or whatever language your bot is set to)\custom*.
 If that folder doesn't exist, create it.